Tofy2020/Prosper-Loan/README.md

 # Prosper-Loan
 The dataset used for exploratory analysis is the Prosper Loan dataset, which contains data on over 100,000 loans publicly available.
 It includes information such as the loan status identified by a unique listing key, borrower rate, lender yield, borrower details, and other important loan-specific information.
+The dataset is in CSV format.
+For this analysis, I will utilize various libraries, including pandas, matplotlib, seaborn, and numpy, to effectively visualize the data and derive meaningful insights.